Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 In the 16th century, Spanish invaders brought the Churra sheep to the New World.
 The hardy breed was well-suited for the harsh environment and soon became popular with Southwestern tribes for food and weaving.
 Early woven goods were produced in neutral colors with the occasional use of indigo (acquired by trade).
 Later, bright colors were incorporated by a raveling technique where other fabrics were taken apart and the wool thread reused for unique designs.

 In the mid-1800s, the American government decimated the South West tribes, as well as flocks of what had become known as Navajo churro.
-Women turned to mill produced fabrics to create traditional-style garments like mantas and conchos, as well as European inspired styles like three- or four-tiered skirts.
+Women turned to mill produced fabrics to create traditional-style garments like mantas and conchos (a stamped or inlaid silver ornament), as well as European inspired styles like three- or four-tiered skirts.

 Navajo and Hopi Women